SkillandThrill/HTML-CSS-Projects/README.md

 started creating the Login and registration form with bunch of style icons.

-3.creating a registration form with responsiveness to various devices
+3.creating a registration form with responsiveness to various devices created the Registration form with the details to add name, username, email, password and confirm password. gave the responsivness to the form as well.

 ////////////////
 https://github.com/GauravR02/HTML-CSS-Projects.git